Menu

 34-Saguaro US

-Embodies the spirit of the American West.
-As a representation of the American Southwest, we are often exposed to images of the cholla cactus.
-Visiting the Sonoran desert isn't complete without seeing one of these florae.
-Most people have been awestruck by these enormous green columnar cacti.
-The saguaro cactus is much more significant to the indigenous Tohono O'odham people who live in the area.
 To the Tohono O'odham, these massive cacti aren't just plants; they represent an entirely new species of human being, and as such, they are highly revered members of the tribe.
 Succulent saguaro cacti can grow up to 40 feet tall in the United States and are the tallest cacti found in the country.
 78 feet was the record for the tallest saguaro cactus.

 35-Mount Rainier

-Rainier is encircled by the biggest single-mountain glacier system in the United States outside Alaska, spanning 100 square miles (260 square kilometers).
+Rainier is encircled by the most extensive single-mountain glacier system in the United States outside Alaska, spanning 100 square miles (260 square kilometers).
 In addition to the more than two dozen named glaciers, the broad summit is also home to numerous smaller patches of permanent ice and snow.
 One such patch is the Nisqually Glacier, which has retreated and advanced over the last 150 years, providing scientists with valuable information about global climate change patterns and trends.

 36-The Grand Teton - National Park

-Grand Teton National Park in Wyoming is a magnificent national park located just ten miles from Yellowstone National Park.
-It was designated as a national park in 1929 to prevent the land around the Grand Teton mountain range and its lakes from being exploited for commercial purposes.
+Grand Teton National Park in Wyoming is a magnificent national park just ten miles from Yellowstone National Park.
+It was designated as a national park in 1929 to prevent the land around the Grand Teton mountain range and its lakes from being exploited commercially.
 In 1950, the protected area's boundaries were expanded towards the valley below.
-With its 310,000 acres of topography ranging from summery wildflower meadows to roaring whitewater streams, this genuinely unique federal park is definitely one of a kind.
+With its 310,000 acres of topography ranging from summery wildflower meadows to roaring whitewater streams, this genuinely unique federal park is one of a kind.
 The oldest rocks in the National Park Service can be found in these ancient mountains, which date back over 2.7 billion years.

-There are also a number of tranquil lakes with deep blue pools, mimicking the calm and hue of the glaciers that formed them.
-As the Snake River slithers its way through the park, lush woods coat the mountainsides, providing habitat for a wide variety of fauna and vegetation, some of which date back to the prehistoric age.
-In northwestern Wyoming is a United States national park.
-The park's 1,300 km2 (110,000 acres) comprises the Teton Range's key peaks, as well as the majority of the northern Jackson Hole Valley.
-The John D. Rockefeller Jr. Memorial Parkway connects Grand Teton National Park to Yellowstone National Park, which is only 10 miles (16 kilometers) away.
-The Greater Yellowstone Ecosystem is one of the world's biggest intact mid-latitude temperate ecosystems, including almost 18 million acres (73,000 square kilometers).
-Visitors to Grand Teton National Park enjoy mountaineering, hiking, fishing, and other sorts of outdoor activities.
+There are also several tranquil lakes with deep blue pools, mimicking the calm and hue of the glaciers that formed them.
+As the Snake River slithers through the park, lush woods coat the mountainsides, providing habitat for various fauna and vegetation, some of which date back to the prehistoric age.
+In northwestern Wyoming, there is a United States national park.
+The park's 1,300 km2 (110,000 acres) comprises the Teton Range's critical peaks and most of the northern Jackson Hole Valley.

 Backcountry camping locations can be reached by more than 1,000 drive-in campsites and more than 200 miles (320 km) of hiking paths.
 One of the few spots in the world to capture Snake River fine-spotted cutthroat trout can be found in the park.
-Privately owned motels, lodges, petrol stations, and marinas can all be found in Grand Teton National Park, which is managed by the National Park Service.
+Privately owned motels, lodges, petrol stations, and marinas can all be found in Grand Teton National Park, managed by the National Park Service.

 37-Death Valley